Most Common Questions About IT Outsourcing

 Software Mind has access to large pools of top specialists.
 The latest edition of Tholons Top 100 Outsourcing Destinations 2015 yet again listed Kraków as number 9 among the world's 100 best outsourcing destinations.
 Simultaneously, the Małopolska capital remains Europe's best location for outsourcing businesses.
 To find out more about the survey, please visit: Tholons Whitepaper December 2014.pdf.
 Kraków has good universities that can boost any IT team, and every 5th person in Kraków is a student, and more than 5,000 students finish IT related studies every year.
 Kraków is actually called Poland's “Silicon Valley”, as about 40 percent of IT sector companies are located there.

-One of the crucial service provided by Software Mind is allowing our customers increase software development capacity for a specific fixed term (e.g. 6 months).
-Such scenario happens in multiple situation, when for example you need to develop major system (or its revision, or rewrite or huge CR batch), and after such project, workload will be reduced to base values.
-In such case, permanent employment is not an option (too long ramp-up and inability to scale down afterwards).
-Our toolbox provides defined process which streamline work allocation in the scenario: scaling up the team at start, and scaling down at the end - depending on type and technology of projects and team sizes.
+One of the crucial services provided by Software Mind is allowing our customers increase software development capacity for a specific fixed term (e.g. 6 months).
+Such a scenario happens in multiple situations, when, for example, you need to develop a major system (or its revision, or rewrite or huge CR batch), and once the project is completed, workload will be reduced to base values.
+In such a case, permanent employment is not an option (too long ramp-up and inability to scale down afterwards).
+Our toolbox provides a defined process, which streamlines work allocation by scaling up the team at start, and scaling down at the end - depending on the type and technology of projects and team sizes.
 We’re doing this at multiple predefined stages.

 How are we able to achieve this?
-Software Mind does in parallel multiple projects all the time throughout year, across 5 continents, with broad range of technologies (covered 500 permanent engineers), already created and knowing themselves teams, and access to vast labor market of southern Poland.
-In effect we can offer ramp-up time of four weeks and termination period of 4 weeks for each team member.
+Software Mind does in parallel multiple projects all the time throughout a year, across 5 continents, with a broad range of technologies (over 500 permanent engineers), ready and well-oiled teams, and access to the vast labor market of southern Poland.
+As a result, we can offer ramp-up time of four weeks and termination period of 4 weeks for each team member.
 We also have knowledge retention workflow in place described by another tool in our toolbox.

 Our development can be started very early, even if the final scope is not fully discovered.
 Agile analysis makes the first stage of the project very quick.
 We are ready to start development within a month, even if your requirements are imprecise.
 Out toolbox was made to address dynamically changing requirements as well, no matter what the cause of those changes.